An Exponential Lower Bound on the Complexity of Regularization Paths: Support Vector Machines

 \section{Support Vector Machines}

-The support vector machine (SVM) is a well studied standard tool for classification problems.
+The support vector machine (SVM) is a well studied standard tool for classification problems, and is among the most widely applied methods from machine learning.
 In this paper we will discuss SVMs with a standard $\ell_1$-loss term.
-The primal $\nu$-SVM problem \citep{Chen:2005p2552} is the following parameterized quadratic program (the equivalent $C$-SVM is of very similar form):
+The primal $\nu$-SVM problem \cite{Chen:2005p2552} is given by the following parameterized quadratic program (the equivalent $C$-SVM is of very similar form):